Yugo917/global-game/global-game-api-nestjs/README.md

-# 🤖 Code with Generative AI
+# 🤖 Code with Generative AI with ChatGpt 4

 A step-by-step guide to building a web API in TypeScript using NestJS, assisted by ChatGPT.